hemanth2k42/Polyproof_Module1_Assessment/README.md

 ## Approve and Deposit NFTs to Polygon Amoy

-1. Approve and deposit the minted NFTs from Ethereum to the Polygon Mumbai network using the FxPortal Bridge by running:
+1. Approve and deposit the minted NFTs from Ethereum to the Polygon Amoy network using the FxPortal Bridge by running:
    ```bash
    npx hardhat run scripts/approveDeposit.js --network Sepolia
    ```